-Your doctor may suggest the use of a particular eye drop medication that helps increase the production of tears.
+Your eye doctor may also suggest the use of a specific eye drop medication that helps to increase the production of tears.
 There are several prescription drops available that can be used to help manage and treat your dry eye symptoms if artificial tears alone are not sufficient.

-Supplements containing omega-3 fatty acids have been known to reduce the symptoms of dry eyes, and your eye doctor may suggest that you incorporate them into your diet as part of a holistic dry eye treatment plan.
+Nutritional supplements, such as those containing omega-3 fatty acids, have been shown to help reduce some symptoms of dry eye syndrome.
+Incorporating nutritional supplements into your diet may also be part of your eye doctor’s treatment plan.